Maximum residue levels for nicotine

 Why?

-In the case of capers, however, there were concerns that the temporary MRL of 4 mg/kg could pose an acute risk to consumers (according to calculations performed with EFSA's Pesticide Residue Intake Model, PRIMo rev. 3.1).
+In the case of capers, there were concerns that the temporary MRL of 4 mg/kg could pose an acute risk to consumers (according to calculations performed with EFSA's Pesticide Residue Intake Model, PRIMo rev. 3.1).

 A potential acute risk for consumers was also identified for the temporary MRLs for nicotine in rose hips and teas, taking into account recent food consumption data for these products representative for European consumers.
-Regulation (EU) 2023/377 sets the MRL for nicotine in seed spices and fruit spices to 0.02 mg/kg, and in cinnamon to 0.07 mg/kg.

 Timeline